gage-lodba/LandingPage/README.md

 # LandingPage
-Simple html page that you can customize to your liking.
+Simple html landing page that you can customize to your liking, it includes 3 buttons and a title or display text.

 # Customizing
 ### Video background